 “This spirited revival is a treat” – L.A.
 Weekly

 “The writing is also strong, witty, sharp, and, in a story as well known as this, unpredictable—though Robens does make canny use of the particularly well-worn passages.” –Backstage

 “The songs are impressive, running the gamut from hilarious to touching.” –Backstage

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for A Mulholland Christmas Carol include:
+The production materials for A Mulholland Christmas Carol include: